Ma'agan Michael Ship: Discovery and excavation

 Most of the boat was buried deep enough in the sand to be isolated from the aerobic conditions that would have degraded the wood and the seawater and its corrosive effect on metals.
 It was subsequently superbly preserved.
 Exploration started at the stern and moved forward.
 Only a few feet of the hull were excavated, mapped and photographed at a time, to prevent wave damage to exposed sections.
 Several of the planks had to be sawed or broken for removal, transportation and conservation, especially as prolonged underwater exposure might have caused significant damage.
 The preserved hull is 37 ft long and 13.1 ft wide, with an estimated displacement weight of 20 tons, over 12 of which was ballast.
 The keel consists of a single timber 25 ft long, 4.5 in wide and 6.25 in high.
 The hull was constructed primarily of Aleppo pine, except for the tenons and the false keel which were made of oak.
 The wood shows no sign of shipworm damage nor the wear characteristic of lengthy use, leading the excavators to believe the ship may have sunk on its maiden voyage or not long afterwards.

 Artifacts recovered from the wreck include an olivewood box in the shape of a heart or leaf and with a swivel top and a pair of violin-shaped boxes.
 All were probably used for cosmetics or jewelry.
 Also found were a collection of woodworking tools, a large number of treenails and tenons, plus a whetstone.
 Seventy pottery vessels, many of them complete, were found in the wreck.
 These include jugs, plates, lamps, a cooking pot, a water jar, several storage jars, decorated amphorae, miniature juglets and black glazed ware.
-Most are attributed to Cyprus, but some may have originated in Greece or the Palestinian coast.
+Most are attributed to Cyprus, but some may have originated in Greece or the Israeli coast.
 Also located among the wreck were remnants of food, including grape, fig, olive and barley.
 These appear to originate in the eastern Mediterranean, most likely southwest Turkey and adjacent islands, and indicate that the boat sank during the summer.
 Other organic material includes a woven basket and a large amount of rope.
 The copper nails used in construction of the ship were revealed to be made of copper mined in northwest Cyprus.